hms-dbmi/etl-client-docker/README.md

 * Fix mapping file to match your i2b2 tree and datatypes, try using Mapping Editor (provided) to fix the mapping file
 * Run [EntityGenerator](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator) to generate csv file for each table
 * Run [Workflow scripts](https://github.com/hms-dbmi/ETLToolSuite-WorkflowScripts) to load data in your DB
 * Test your i2b2/tranSMART application with latest data loaded.
-If using the quickstart 18.1  [then use this link quickstart 18.1 app](https://github.com/hms-dbmi/i2b2tmapp-quickstart) to validate your load

 ## Example to load NHANES dataset subsets

 * small ~ 100 patients